NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 South Asia's most affordable frontier — rich culture, dramatic landscapes, and a growing expat scene Extremely Low Cost of Living, Spectacular Natural Beauty, Deep Cultural Heritage are among the top reasons expats choose Pakistan.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Pakistan straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Pakistan — straight to your inbox.